Home / Coffee knowledge / Good water for coffee – the ultimate coffee water guide

 • Alkalinity: 2 – 4 °dH

-Alkalinity vs. Carbonate Hardness: Test kits for measuring water hardness and other sources refer to carbonate hardness instead of alkalinity.
-We will discuss this further below and use the more precise term alkalinity here in the text.
+Alkalinity vs. carbonate hardness: On test kits for measuring water hardness and in other places, people speak of carbonate hardness instead of alkalinity.
+We will address this below and use the more precise term alkalinity here in the text.

 Do you need to know more to brew good coffee?
 No, not necessarily.
-If you have this water available.
-Then enjoy your coffee.
-If not, then read on.
+If you have this water at hand, then enjoy your coffee.
+If not, then read on here.

-The easiest way is if the perfect water for brewing coffee comes from the tap.
-In some regions, this is the case.
-A few years ago, Benjamin traveled through Switzerland, tasting and measuring water from springs and brewing coffee according to the same protocol.
-In many regions of Valais, the water flows perfectly from the tap.
+The easiest thing is if the perfect water for preparing coffee comes straight out of the tap.
+This is the case in some regions.
+A few years ago, Benjamin traveled across Switzerland, tasting and measuring water from springs and brewing coffee using a consistent protocol.
+In many regions of the Valais, the water comes out of the tap perfectly.

-The hardness of water can be measured with different devices.
-A conductivity meter can provide information, as can ppm meters.
-The simplest and cheapest method of measurement is a drop test (titration tests).
-This allows for easy measurement of total hardness and alkalinity.
+Water hardness can be measured with various devices.
+A conductivity meter can provide information, as can a ppm meter.
+The simplest and most cost-effective method for measurement is a drop test (titration test).
+This allows you to easily measure total hardness and alkalinity.

-10 ml are placed in the clean plastic test tube.
-Then the analysis drops are added one by one.
+10 ml are poured into the clean plastic test tube.
+Then, the analysis drops are added one by one.
 Each drop represents one degree of hardness.
-When the water's hardness degree is reached, the mixture in the test tube changes color.
-This indicates the effective hardness of the domestic water.
+When the water's hardness level is reached, the mixture in the test tube changes color.
+This indicates the effective hardness of your home water.

-How and what does the tabletop water filter filter?
+How and what does the pitcher water filter filter?

-A tabletop water filter does its job.
-It is available from well-known brands like BWT or Brita and other smaller brands.
-The tabletop water filter decarbonizes only half of the water with each filtering.
-The other half only runs through an activated carbon filter.
-For 50% of the water, the total hardness and alkalinity are not affected, while the other 50% of the water is decarbonized to a maximum.
+A pitcher water filter does its job.
+It is available from well-known brands like BWT or Brita, as well as other smaller brands.
+With every filtration cycle, the pitcher water filter decarbonizes only half of the water.
+The other half just runs through an activated carbon filter.
+In 50% of the water, the total hardness and alkalinity are not affected, while the other 50% of the water is decarbonized to a maximum.

 Let's calculate an example.
-We'll go through another example in our water video.
+We will go through another example in our water video.

-From our tap, we measured water with a hardness of 16° dH total hardness and 12 °dH alkalinity.
-This is our starting point.
-From 50% of the water, we remove all alkalinity and exactly the same amount of total hardness, as we can only ever remove pairs of total hardness and alkalinity.
+From our tap, we measured water with a hardness of 16° dH total hardness and 12° dH alkalinity.
+That is our starting point.
+From 50% of the water, we remove all the alkalinity and exactly the same amount of total hardness, since we can only remove pairs of total hardness and alkalinity.

-So, 12 °dH becomes 6 °dH alkalinity.
-Similarly, we reduce the total hardness by 6 °dH, as these are removed as a pair.
-The result after the first pass is 10 °dH GH and 6° dH alkalinity.
+So, 12° dH becomes 6° dH alkalinity.
+We also reduce the total hardness by 6° dH, as it is removed as a pair.
+The result after the first pass is 10° dH GH and 6° dH alkalinity.

-Now, during the second filtering, we can again only halve the alkalinity, but the difference of 4°dH to the GH remains.
-Thus, after the second filtering, we reach a value of 7° dH GH and 3°dH alkalinity.
-This brings us almost into the target range of the desired coffee water hardness.
-Another filtering brings us into the perfect target range for espresso with 5.5 °dH GH and 1.5° dH alkalinity.
+Now, we can again halve only the alkalinity with the second filtration, but the 4° dH difference in total hardness remains.
+Thus, after the second filtration, we reach a value of 7° dH GH and 3° dH alkalinity.
+This puts us almost in the target range for the desired coffee water hardness.
+A further filtration brings us into the perfect target range for espresso with 5.5° dH GH and 1.5° dH alkalinity.

-Admittedly, a complex process.
-But one that works in many cases.
+Admittedly a laborious procedure, but one that works in many cases.

 Fixed water filter

-Water filters connected to the mains water supply have a significantly higher filtering effectiveness due to the line pressure.
-Here, larger quantities of water can be filtered to and beyond the target range with just one pass.
+Water filters connected to the fixed water supply have a significantly higher filtration efficiency due to the line pressure.
+Here, larger quantities of water can be filtered into the target range and beyond in just one pass.

-If the water becomes too soft, it can be adjusted to a desired target hardness by blending it with tap water.
-The difference between total hardness and alkalinity also remains constant in the filter cartridge.
+If the water becomes too soft, it can be adjusted to a desired target value by blending it with tap water.
+The difference between total hardness and alkalinity also remains with the filter cartridge.

-In decarbonization, ion exchange occurs, in which magnesium and calcium are replaced by hydrogen ions, which are bound to hydrogen carbonate.
-This reduces both total hardness and alkalinity in equal parts.
+During decarbonization, an ion exchange takes place in which magnesium and calcium are replaced by hydrogen ions, which are bound to hydrogen carbonate.
+As a result, both total hardness and alkalinity are reduced in equal parts.
 The pH value increases the more we filter.

 For whom is a fixed water connection the right solution?

-If you drink a lot of coffee and have hard water, then a permanently installed filter system is a very good solution.
+If you drink a lot of coffee and have hard water, a permanently installed filter system is a very good solution.
 It is very convenient and guarantees the longevity of your high-quality equipment.
-Compared to the acquisition costs of an espresso machine and grinder, the costs for installing a filter system are manageable.
-Over 90% of all machine defects are due to excessively hard water.
+In relation to the purchase costs of an espresso machine and grinder, the costs for installing a filter system are manageable.
+Over 90% of all machine defects can be traced back to water that is too hard.

-The installation on the domestic water pipe, especially in rented apartments, should be carried out by specialists.
+The installation on the home water pipe should be carried out by professionals, especially in rental apartments.
 Ultimately, however, it is not complicated.
-The fixed water filter can be connected to the cold water pipe in the kitchen via a T-piece.
-If an additional drill hole in the worktop is not permitted in rented apartments, we recommend simply converting the cold water tap into a "filter water tap".
-In this case, no T-piece is installed in the pipe, but the cold water is completely passed through the filter and drawn off via the tap.
+The fixed water filter can be connected to the kitchen's cold water pipe via a T-piece.
+If, in rental apartments, no additional hole may be drilled into the countertop, we recommend simply converting the cold water faucet into a "filter water faucet."
+To do this, no T-piece is installed in the line; instead, the cold water is passed entirely through the filter and drawn through the faucet.

 The hot water remains "normal" water and can be used without accelerating the consumption of the filter cartridge.